stephenkr/nuxt-password-protect/Readme.md

 The query string can be changed by the protect password options in your nuxt config file.

+# Demo website

+You can see an example of the module at this website, https://nuxt-password-protect.netlify.com/

+This code can be found in this repository at ./examples/demo.

 # License

 <a href="./LICENSE">MIT License</a>